Frequently Asked Questions

 As a member of a learning community you have the opportunity to study, room, and take part in activities with students who have similar interests.
 All students in learning communities are Liberal Arts students like yourself.
-Professors have spent hours planning so that students will be able to relate their work in different courses.
+Professors have spent hours planning so that students will be able to make connections between the different courses.

 Why do the College's learning communities have Latin names?

 The Latin names recall the classical education out of which the liberal arts were born.
-They remind us that many questions we ask today follow from long-standing traditions of thoughtful inquiry.
+They stand as a reminder that many questions we ask today follow from long-standing traditions of thoughtful inquiry.
 The learning communities continue these traditions through engaged, collaborative learning.

 What is my role as a student in a College learning community?

-Your role is to contribute actively to the understanding, friendship, involvement, and service that will make your learning community succeed, and to help others in your community succeed with you.
+Your role is to contribute actively to the understanding, friendship, and involvement that will make your learning community succeed and to help others in your community succeed with you.
 Another role is to find connections among the different fields, courses, and activities that are part of your learning community to enhance your learning and that of others.